Frequently Asked Questions

 Research indicates that online/virtual therapy works very similarly to in-person therapy.
 Telehealth has potential benefits including easier access to care and the convenience of meeting from any location.
 There are potential risks in using this technology, including interruptions, unauthorized access, and technical difficulties.

-A Telehealth link will be emailed to you before session from Simple Practice.
+A Telehealth link will be emailed to you before your session begins from Simple Practice.
 Please click the “join” button on the link.
 If using a mobile device, it can be helpful to download the Simple Practice Telehealth app prior to session.